CBZ-D-velop/Ansible-Role-Labocbz-Install-Jenkins-Agent/README.md

 An Ansible role to install and configure a Jenkins Agent on your host.

+This Ansible role facilitates the installation of a Jenkins agent on the host machine.
+The role takes care of establishing the necessary file architecture for executing jobs and pipelines.
+Additionally, it supports CI workflows focused on Docker by adding the user to the Docker group.

+The role provides the flexibility to explicitly define the user that the agent will use (username/password).
+The agent is started as a service, and security options, such as basic authentication, CA certificates, etc., can be configured.
+It is essential to have Java installed, and Docker if needed for Docker-centric CI workflows.

+In summary, this Ansible role simplifies the process of installing a Jenkins agent on a host machine, addressing file structure requirements, supporting Docker-oriented CI workflows, and offering customizable user and security configurations.

 ## Folder structure

 By default Ansible will look in each directory within a role for a main.yml file for relevant content (also man.yml and main):